Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 One-time setup, about 20 minutes, and no, it doesn't count as a module.

-- An AWS account or sandbox with Bedrock model access enabled.
+- An Amazon Web Services (AWS) account or sandbox with Bedrock model access enabled.
 Request access to at least one Anthropic Claude model and one Amazon Nova model (console → Bedrock → Model access).
 Approval is usually instant, occasionally not, so do this first rather than discovering it mid-lab.
 - The .NET 10 SDK, your usual IDE, and the AWS CLI configured with a profile.
 - Terraform 1.7 or newer.
 - A git repo called `ai-enablement-labs`.
 Every module commits its lab output here.
 By the end it's your team's shared reference codebase, rather than twelve abandoned folders in someone's Downloads.